bergholt/triptych/README.md

 The number is not chosen.
 It is the cycle.

+## Inspiration

+*Sun* is structurally isomorphic to the Antikythera mechanism — the bronze, hand-cranked calculator (c.
+2nd century BCE) whose spiral dial carried one glyph for each eclipse it could predict across the Saros cycle.
+The poem keeps that gesture and drops the bronze: one variant per eclipse of Saros 126.
+Where the mechanism was bound to a longitude, its predictions true only from one stretch of the Mediterranean, the grid is placeless — anchored not by geography but by the single deictic *now*.

 ## Further reading

 For the full essay on heteroglossia, chronotopes, and glossematics, see [bergholt.net/glossary](https://bergholt.net/glossary).